-"1": correct status (no active error, the LED is off)
+"1": correct status (no active error)

-"0": an error is active, the diagnostic LED lights up red:
+"0": an error is active:

-- reading error: the sensor is not able to read the scale correctly; among the possible causes are: the scale is not installed properly (for instance: the scale is mounted contrariwise to the sensor; or it is mounted upside down; see the "3 Mounting instructions" section on page 11); the scale magnetic surface is damaged somewhere; the sensor is not working properly; - frequency error: the sensor is travelling too fast on the scale.
+- reading error: the sensor is not able to read the scale correctly; among the possible causes are: the scale is not installed properly (for instance: the scale is mounted contrariwise to the sensor; or it is mounted upside down; see the "3 -Mounting instructions" section on page 10); the scale magnetic surface is damaged somewhere; the sensor is not working properly; - frequency error: the sensor is travelling too fast on the scale.

-For any information on the structure of the position information word, please refer to the "5.2 "MSB Left Aligned" protocol" section on page 20.
+For any information on the structure of the position information word, please refer to the "5.2 "MSB left aligned" protocol" section on page 18.